 First thing going in the bag, is knowledge.
 Now, although I enjoy camping and the outdoors, and I probably know a few of the basics, I haven’t passed SAS survival school, and there’s still a lot I don’t know.
 Rather than memorising it all, I just pack the SAS survival guide.
 It’s by Lofty Wiseman, an SAS legend who set up the SAS Survival School and this book is pretty much the survival bible.
 It’s only a small book, a bit larger than a deck of cards, but will get you safe in any situation.
 And if you’re lost in the wild, I guess it’s something to read to pass the time.
 Link to buy here.

 Next up, a Victorinox multi tool, a gift from my late father, which is handy for so many things.
 Multi tools come in so many shapes and sizes, and also from the far-too-cheap to the ridiculously expensive.
 I don’t do ridiculously expensive, the Victorinox is pretty cheap but decent.
 Never know when you might need something, especially screwdrivers to open stuff.
 Link to buy here.
 My main bushcrafty knife is also nothing expensive, but is renowned for being excellent quality.
-If you ask for knife recommndations to any camping or bushcraft community, this is the one you’ll get back.
-It’s a Mora Companion, which is lightweight and comes with a handy moulded sheath with a clip on.
-Once that’s on your belt, it isn’t going anywhere.
+If you ask for knife recommendations to any camping or bushcraft community, this is the one you’ll get back.
+It’s a Mora Companion, which is lightweight and comes with a handy moulded sheath with a clip on that sits very securely on your belt.
+Stainless steel, so you can use the straight edge to get a spark off your flint, and therefore needs less looking after when it gets wet.
+The rubberised handle is great in all conditions and it has a good edge for a multitude of uses.
 It’s also very very cheap, link to buy here.

 Next into the pouch is my fire starting kit.
 Warmth is important all year round in the UK, and with all the rain, we need to dry stuff off.
 In the bottom left are some emergency matches I salvaged from British Army ration packs.
 They come bagged to keep them dry, though are waterproof and windproof, and have a little striker included.
 Alternatively, you could look at the BCB equivalent (link here), for something more reliable than regular matches.
 In addition, I have a lighter because it’s easier, and if that fails and I’m out of matches, the ultimate solution is a firestarter.
 Old school cool flint and steel, you get a couple of thousand uses and that epic caveman feel, link here.
 The vaseline, mixed with whatever fibres you might find, is a great way to get the fire going with some petroleum jelly.
 The pencil sharpener is also a key bit of kit – use it to sharpen twigs, and use the shavings as tinder for your fire.
 It’s a very quick and easy way to do it.